Greek government invokes emergency powers to break seamen strike

 ATHENS The Greek government invoked emergency legislation on Tuesday to order striking seamen back to work, threatening to arrest them unless they ended a walkout that has cut off dozens of islands from the mainland and caused shortages on grocery shelves.

-The seamen's union, in response, said it would defy the government's orders and carry on the strike in the Attica region that includes the busy ports of Piraeus and Rafina.
-The country's two biggest unions also called a 24-hour stoppage in Attica on Wednesday in solidarity with the seamen.

-This is the second time in recent weeks that the government has taken such action to break a strike as Prime Minister Antonis Samaras tries to show his resolve to stick with unpopular reforms and wage cuts demanded by international lenders.
+This is the second time in a week that the government has taken such action to break a strike as Prime Minister Antonis Samaras tries to show his resolve to stick with unpopular reforms and wage cuts demanded by international lenders.

 "Unfortunately, there is no room for further discussion," Shipping Minister Costis Mousouroulis told reporters.

-The seamen, who are demanding months of unpaid wages and the repeal of a draft law that weakens their union, have been striking for six days and planned a further 48 hour strike before the government invoked the legislation.
+The seamen, who are demanding months of unpaid wages and the repeal of a draft law that weakens their union, said they would extend the six-day strike by a further 48 hours.

 "Trucks carrying products have been trapped in ports in Piraeus, Patras, Igoumenitsa but also in Italy," Greece's retail federation ESEE said in a statement.